tarwn/lessthandot-hugo/blogs/content/posts/2011-07-27-how-to-find-what-column.md

 ### To Do list

-Here are some things for you to add…….
+Here are some things for you to add.......

 Now if you have worked with SQL Server for a while now, you might notice that what I did was not really what you would call defensive programming.